“Eat food, not to much, mostly plants.” ~ Michael Pollan

 These are famous words and we should actually try to follow them.
 Fruits and veggies are an important part of our diets, and organic should be chosen over conventionally grown produce.
 Organic produce tastes better and in reality is not as expensive, when you consider that its the actual cost of food.
 Conventionally grown food has been subsidized by the government, so it’s cheaper and the farming practices are worse for the environment and our health.
 I understand not all of us have the luxury to afford all organic produce so here is a list of fruits and veggies that should be bought organic and those that don’t matter as much.

 Try to by these foods organic, as they are most contaminated with toxins, chemicals and pesticides, especially the first 3 on the list.
 Green beans and leafy greens are also high in pesticides, but not high enough to make the list.
-Others include kale/collard greens and summer squash.
+Others include tomatoes, potatoes, celery, lettuce, squashes, cucumbers, raspberries, snap peas.
 This lists changes at times, so I will try to keep it updated.
 Visit EWG (Environmental Working Group) for more information.

 - Sweat Peas – frozen

 - Sweet corn

 These foods are okay to by non-organic, as they have the least amounts of toxins, pesticides and chemicals, because of their thicker peels.

 - Don’t eat anything your great grandmother wouldn’t recognize as food. -Guarantee she as never heard of go-gurts, popcorn chicken or poppers.

 - Don’t eat anything with more than five ingredients, or ingredients you can’t pronounce. – In reality I can’t pronounce half the ingredients in most foods, but I know what they are: chemicals and preservatives.